vnnkl/Shufflepuff/readme.md

 Blockchain options:

     * --blockchain  Available options are 'test' and 'main'.
 Default is 'main'.
     * --query       Means of querying the blockchain.
-Options are 'btcd', 'blockcypher.com', 'blockchain.info'.
+Only option is 'btcd'.

 ### Using Shufflepuff as a Library